Art exhibit showcases blue rope and the creative ways northerners use it | CBC News

 "You got to come check it out, it's called Blurope, it's a little bit short on grammar because he forgot the vowels, but it's a wonderful thing," he said.

+"We chose to do it in the castle because a lot of the images that Mike used were castle examples," she said.

+"Like how blue rope was used in so many times in the actual construction of the castle itself."

-The exhibit is sponsored by the Art Gallery of the N.W.T. and will be on display in the chapel of the snow castle until March 20.
+The Blurope exhibit will be on display in the chapel of the snow castle until March 20.

+However, Swan said she hopes this will be the first of several showings of this exhibit across the territory.

+"We know that there's blue rope stories out there in the communities of the Northwest Territories beyond just Yellowknife," she said.